dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

 ![](../images/post-install/memory-md/memory-platforminfo-custommemory.png)

+> If the CustomMemory key is not present manually add it, or copy it from one of the example plist files to the config.plist.

+---

 Under the `PlatformInfo` section there will be a `Memory` section.
 Open the `Memory` section.

+> If the Memory section is not present, manually add it or copy it from one of the example plist files to the config.plist.

 Set the values here using the values you discovered from your physical RAM.